Study Abroad destinations

 Students are required to pay into:

-- Japanese National Insurance - approximately 20,000 JPY per year
+- Japanese National Insurance: this costs approximately 20,000 JPY per year

-- Gakkensai (personal accident insurance) - approximately 1,000 JPY per year
+- Gakkensai (personal accident insurance): this costs approximately 1,000 JPY per year

-- Futai-Gakuso (comprehensive insurance) - approximately 1,860 JPY per year
+- Futai-Gakuso (comprehensive insurance): this costs approximately 1,860 JPY per year

 Students will need to undertake a medical assessment by their GP, which includes a chest x-ray and urinalysis.